IhmeGroup/quail/examples/scalar/1D/damping_sine_wave/README.md

   - Post-processing
   	- Total error printed to display
     - Scalar profile with initial and exact solution displayed
+  - Custom user function to print out (max-min) value at each time step
+    - See `custom_user_function.py`
+    - Will automatically run
   - Additional Notes:
     - The parameter `nu` can force this equation to be stiff if a larger value is used.